Mortgage Loan Origination

-PX for Mortgage helps you finish the post-close process as quickly as possible so you can sell to the secondary market or onboard into servicing.
-Since the secondary market often drives priorities, we added ad-hoc prioritization to PX for Mortgage’s features.
+With our Mortgage Solution, lenders can quickly finish up the post-close process and sell loans to the secondary market or onboard into servicing faster.
+Since the secondary market often drives priorities, our solution allows for ad-hoc prioritization and more.

 This means financial institutions can change teams’ priorities for short-term prioritization on a monthly, weekly and even daily basis.

 The number one challenge with correspondent loans is validating documents against data.
 Many organizations perform this process with the stare-and-compare method.
 However, comparing countless documents to collected data is grueling and error-prone.
-PX for Mortgage offers a different approach by turning your business policies into automated workflows.
+We offer a different approach by turning your business policies into automated workflows.

-- An OCR (optical character recognition) capability extracts key data from documents.
+- An optical character recognition capability extracts key data from documents.

-- Documents and loan data automatically run through your business policies so PX for Mortgage can perform a comparison and flag exceptions.
+- Documents and loan data automatically run through your business policies, perform a comparisons and flag exceptions if found.
 Instead of wasting employees’ time reviewing information that’s wrong and right, the software reviews everything and they only have to spend time looking at and resolving incorrect information.

 - It presents the user with a prioritized list of exceptions.